 Knotts Berry Farms vs Disneyland Which is better?
 How are they different?
 I’m here to tell you that they’re very different, but both fun.
 Knott’s Berry is a favorite of mine, and today I’m gonna compare the two and tell you why.

-Disclosure: I was given Knotts Tickets for our family, but no posting requirements were included.
+Disclosure: I was given Knotts Tickets for our family and have gotten Disneyland tickets at times in the past, but no posting requirements were included.
 All opinions are my own.

 Differences between Knotts Berry Farms & Disneyland